Logarithmic differentials on discretely ringed adic spaces: Logarithmic differentials on adic spaces

 \section{Logarithmic differentials on adic spaces}

 All Huber pairs in this section will be endowed with the discrete topology and all adic spaces will be discretely ringed, i.e., locally isomorphic to a Huber pair with the discrete topology.
-Recall from \cite{HueAd}, Definition~6.1, that a Huber pair $(A,A^+)$ is local if~$A$ is a local ring with maximal ideal~$\m_A$ and~$A^+$ is the preimage in~$A$ of a valuation ring of~$A/\m_A$.
-Given a local Huber pair $(A,A^+)$, we endow~$A^+$ with the \emph{total log structure} given by

-This extends the definition of the total log structure of a valuation ring.
-For a morphism of Huber pairs $(A,A^+) \to (B,B^+)$, we define
+For a morphism of local Huber pairs $(A,A^+) \to (B,B^+)$, we define

 If $n = 1$, we omit~$n$ and just write $\Omega^{\log}_{(B,B^+)/(A,A^+)}$.
 For this section we fix a field~$k$ and a valuation ring~$k^+$ of~$k$.
 We assume that one of the following properties is satisfied: \begin{itemize} \item the residue characteristic of~$k^+$ is~$0$, \item $k$ is algebraically closed, \item $k = k^+$ is perfect. \end{itemize}